Khaya Family Siege Updates

-A US-based delegation of volunteers has gone to Western Sahara to break the siege of the Khaya family.
+A US-based delegation of volunteers went to Western Sahara to break the siege of the Khaya family.
 For background information click here.
 Donate to support our ongoing efforts to promote nonviolence in Western Sahara here.
-Read more below to see our updates from the field team.
+Read more below to see our report and updates from the field team during their deployment from March-June 2022.

-May 23, 2002, US delegation of women are detained by Moroccan forces at Laayoune Airport.
+May 23, 2022, US delegation of women are deported by Moroccan forces at Laayoune Airport.
 They are trying to visit their friends in Western Sahara, in particular the Khaya Sisters.

 May 21, 2022, Tim and Ruth, release a dove at the front of the Khaya house, calling on the Moroccan forces to stop their siege, lay down their guns as Tim did many years ago and build a society based on consent and justice not on domination.